HK01569/hyperfan/README.md

+# WARNING
+hyperfan is in alpha at this time.
+Make sure you take precautions to avoid damage to your hardware.
+Feedback, bug reports and feature requests are welcome thank you.
+If you run --ec-dump and want to contribute that file, please open an issue.

+Cheers!

 # hyperfan

 Hyperfan is a Linux fan control TUI powered by the `hwmon` subsystem.
 It enumerates temperature sensors, fan RPMs, and PWM controllers, lets you map fans to PWMs, adjust PWM output, and run a guided auto-detect routine to discover fan↔PWM pairings.
 A headless service mode applies saved mappings and curves.